jyu78749/CTFwriteups/README.md

 # CTF Writeups
-An unorganized collection of CTF writeups I write.
+An unorganized collection of CTF writeups I write that don't end up in a teammate's repository instead.